Skip to main content

 Which engineering major is the hardest/easiest to get admitted to?

 Your chances of being admitted to one engineering major are the same for all engineering majors.
-The application requirements are also the same for all majors.
-If you are admitted to one of our programs, you are admitted to all of our programs.

 What is the average GPA for engineering students?